Adopt a Dog

 8. Every adopter MUST provide ONE email address and TWO cell phone numbers.
 You may use relatives or friends if necessary.

 9. Pre-adoptions are possible for puppies in foster care!
 You must pay the adoption fee and sign the contract.
 The animal will not be released to you until after sterilization.
 You may receive updates and pictures before the animal is released to you.

 Vino Solo means “he came alone.”
 Vino Solo was a street dog who formed a bond with several families in a neighborhood in David, who collectively fed him every day.
 Due to COVID’s impact on the local economy, the families began to struggle to find funds to pay for his food.
 One person in the neighborhood beat him in the face with a shovel, resulting in blindness in one eye.
 That neighbor threatened to murder him if he was not removed.
 Vino Solo has done amazingly well in foster care.
 He is in excellent overall health and very personable.
 He is highly intelligent.
-His one blind eye has no impact on his ability to navigate the world.
-He is protective of his foster home – his one blind eye does not impair his awareness of the world around him.
+He is protective of his foster home – his one blind eye does NOT impair his awareness of the world around him!
 He is a little too interested in cats.
 He doesn’t hurt the cats, but he barks at them a lot.
 Because of this, we think he would do better in a home without cats.
 Vino Solo is sterilized, vaccinated, well socialized, and ready to light up your life.
 Vino Solo has been in foster care for over 9 months, and we very much want to see him find his forever home.
 He is too perfect to languish in foster care!